 Early Origins of the Asirst family

 Important Dates for the Asirst family

 This web page shows only a small excerpt of our Asirst research.
-Another 104 words (7 lines of text) covering the years 1614, 1680, 1679, 1662, 1645, 1711, 1681, 1695, 1715, 1722, 1614, 1680, 1647 and 1720 are included under the topic Early Asirst History in all our PDF Extended History products and printed products wherever possible.
+Another 104 words (7 lines of text) covering the years 1614, 1680, 1647, 1720, 1679, 1662, 1645, 1711, 1681, 1695, 1715 and 1722 are included under the topic Early Asirst History in all our PDF Extended History products and printed products wherever possible.

 Asirst Spelling Variations

 One relatively recent invention that did much to standardize English spelling was the printing press.
 However, before its invention even the most literate people recorded their names according to sound rather than spelling.
 The spelling variations under which the name Asirst has appeared include Ashhurst, Ashurst, Ashirst, Ashairst, Ashenhurst and others.

 Early Notables of the Asirst family (pre 1700)

 Migration of the Asirst family

 At this time, the shores of the New World beckoned many English families that felt that the social climate in England was oppressive and lacked opportunity for change.
 Thousands left England at great expense in ships that were overcrowded and full of disease.
 A great portion of these settlers never survived the journey and even a greater number arrived sick, starving, and without a penny.
 The survivors, however, were often greeted with greater opportunity than they could have experienced back home.
 These English settlers made significant contributions to those colonies that would eventually become the United States and Canada.
 An examination of early immigration records and passenger ship lists revealed that people bearing the name Asirst arrived in North America very early: Richard Ashurst arrived in Philadelphia in 1813; and many more.